Differentiable Discrete Elastic Rods for Real-Time Modeling of Deformable Linear Objects: Introduction

 \section{Introduction}

-Robotic manipulation tasks such as surgical suturing or vehicle wire harness assembly \cite{adagolodjo2019robotic, cao2019novel, lv2022dynamic} are challenging problems because they require accurately and dynamically manipulating objects such as ropes or cables over long time horizons ($> 1s$)~\cite{saha2007manipulation}.
-These objects are often categorized as Deformable Linear Objects (DLOs) because they have complex dynamics due to bending and twisting deformations.
-These nonlinear dynamics make manipulating DLOs challenging because computationally expensive models are required to accurately predict their behavior.
-Further, practical applications, such as vehicle wire harness assembly, often result in DLO occlusions, meaning perception systems cannot robustly estimate the entire DLO configuration.
-For robotic manipulators to successfully manipulate DLOs in practical applications, a novel modeling method capable of quick and accurate predictions dynamic DLO behavior, even in the presence of occlusions, is needed.
+Robotic manipulation tasks such as surgical suturing or vehicle wire harness assembly \cite{adagolodjo2019robotic, cao2019novel, lv2022dynamic} are challenging problems because they require accurately and dynamically manipulating DLOs over long time horizons ($> 1s$)~\cite{saha2007manipulation}.
+Nonlinear dynamics make manipulating DLOs challenging because computationally expensive models are required for accurate prediction.
+Further, practical applications such as vehicle wire harness assembly often result in DLO occlusions, meaning perception systems cannot robustly estimate the entire DLO configuration.
+For robotic manipulators to successfully manipulate DLOs, a novel modeling method capable of quick and accurate predictions of dynamic DLO behavior, even in the presence of occlusions, is needed.